 Read further to learn how to go about it.

-While assigning requests to agents from the drop-down, you can view only those who are active and confirmed in a department.
+While assigning tickets to agents from the drop-down, you can view only those who are active and confirmed in a department.
 So kindly confirm if John is an active agent in the chosen department.
 You can check this by going to Setup >> Organization Settings.
 Click on the related department to check whether John belongs to it.

-Request Assignment rules are available only for Enterprise & Professional customers in Zoho Support.
+Ticket Assignment rules are available only for Enterprise & Professional customers in Zoho Support.
 Enterprise users are allowed to create a maximum of 20 assignment rules, whereas Professional users can create 10.
 Each rule can be associated with a maximum of 5 targets.

 You can deactivate or dis-associate an agent from a department.
 But the assignment rules associated with the agent would cease to work from thereon.
 You can always revisit the assignment rules to edit/delete the targets which may not be required anymore.

 To deactivate an individual assignment rule, click on the rule name.
 In the assignment rule page, uncheck the Active checkbox to make the rule inactive.
-Also if you want to disable the assignment rules all at once, click Disable Rule Execution in the Request Assignment Rules page.
+Also if you want to disable the assignment rules all at once, click Disable Rule Execution in the Ticket Assignment Rules page.

 Assignment rules are triggered when a ticket is created or updated and being received across all channels in Zoho Support.
 Besides these, assignment rules are also applied when a ticket is split or merged.